nikuehn/MixedModels_Biases/docs/index.md

 Here, we simulate some data with spatially correlated site terms, to check whether we can get the model parameters back.

 We use the Mat\'ern covariance function for the spatial correlation of the site terms, which is defined below.
+In general, we follow @Krainski2019 when seting up the spatial models.

 ```r